Wait, are we describing Apologizes A Lot Here already? Ahh, oh no!! I'm so sorry, I'll get started!

 - Prince Sidon from The Legend of Zelda: Breath of the Wild frequently apologizes to Link for things like being pushy in his requests for help and showing emotional vulnerability.

-- Colette from Tales of Symphonia.
-"I'm sorry" is practically her Catch-Phrase, even tauntingly apologizing when she blocks enemy attacks.
+- Colette from Tales of Symphonia apologizes so much that "I'm sorry" is practically her Catchphrase, even tauntingly apologizing when she blocks enemy attacks.
 The apologizing happens so much, the LP Group Tipping Forties ended up making it a drinking game.
 Lloyd and Regal also apologize a lot too, but what sets Colette apart from them is that she apologizes mostly when she doesn't have to.
 Her Establishing Character Moment is saying she's sorry for worrying Lloyd about something.
 Lloyd tells her not to apologize for that, and Colette apologizes for apologizing.
 Colette believes that as The Chosen One, it's her responsibility to show Incorruptible Pure Pureness at all times, even though the game shows how much this weighs heavily on her mind and the kinds of things that putting all of the pressure in the world on one person would do.

 - In Eternal Sonata, Polka apologizes most of the times she's healed in battle, or after her turn of attacks.
 (She actually has two different versions of "I'm sorry" that she uses when healed.)
 She tends to do it a lot outside of battle too.

 - Fire Emblem: